Articles

 Who is a spouse?

 A ‘spouse’ includes both a legal and de facto husband or wife.
-A de facto spouse is described as one who lives with another person on a genuine domestic basis as a husband or wife.
+A de facto spouse is a person who lives with another person on a genuine domestic basis as a spouse.
 As of 4 December 2008, the definition includes same sex relationships.

-Persons who are separated, even though legally married, do not satisfy the definition of spouse and therefore cannot make a spouse contribution.
+Persons who are separated, even though legally married, do not satisfy the definition of spouse.
+Therefore they cannot make an eligible spouse contribution.

 How much is the Spouse Contribution Rebate?